-Enviro onmental Checklist and Analysis Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact I. AESTH I. AESTHETICS: Would the Project; a.
+Enviro onmental Checklist and Analysis Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact I. AESTI I. AESTHETICS: Would the project; a.
 Have a substantial adverse effect on a scenic vista? b.
-Substantially damage scenic resources, including, but not limited to, trees, rock outcrops, and historic buildings within a state scenic highway? \boxtimes c.
-In nonurbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
+Substantially damage scenic resources, including, but not limited to, trees, rock outcrops, and historic buildings within a state scenic highway? \boxtimes C. In nonurbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
 (Public views are those that are experienced from publicly accessible vantage point).
-If the Project is in an urbanized area, would the Project conflict with applicable zoning and other regulations governing scenic quality? d.
+If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? \boxtimes d.
 Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?

 - a.
 Less-than-significant impact.
-The Project is located within the City limits on the north side of Fairview Road between Monitor Street and S Union Avenue.
-The existing visual environment in the area adjacent to the Project is an Elementary school to the west, a truck repair shop to the east, and residential communities to both the north and south.
-The Project does not conflict with any applicable vista protection standards, scenic resource protection requirements or design criteria of federal, state, or local agencies.
-The Project site is located within an area having slopes from 0 to 2 %.
+The project is located within the City limits on the North of Hwy 178 along Vista Montana Drive and Valley Street.
+The existing visual environment in the area adjacent to the project is vacant land with nearby residential uses.
+The project does not conflict with any applicable vista protection standards, scenic resource protection requirements or design criteria of federal, state, or local agencies.
+The project site is located within an area having slopes from 0 to 5 %.
 The area is not regarded or designated within the Metropolitan Bakersfield General Plan as visually important or "scenic."
-The construction of commercial uses at the site would be in character and compatible with existing urban land uses in the vicinity of the site and is a natural extension of the urban growth occurring in the Project area.
-Therefore, the Project would not have a substantial adverse effect on a scenic vista, and impacts are less than significant. - b.
+The construction of commercial and residential uses at the site would be in character and compatible with existing urban land uses in the vicinity of the site and is a natural extension of the urban growth occurring in the project area.
+Therefore, the project would not have a substantial adverse effect on a scenic vista, and impacts are less than significant. - b.
 No impact.
-There are no rock outcrops or historic buildings located at the Project site.
-The Project does not conflict with any local, regional, or state habitat conservation plan regarding the trees that are on site.
-Additionally, the Project is not located adjacent to or near any officially designated or potentially eligible scenic highways to be listed on the California Department of Transportation (Caltrans) State Scenic Highway System (Caltrans 2017).
-The closest section of highway eligible for state scenic highway designation is State Route (SR) 14 (Caltrans 2017) located in Kern County over 60 miles to the east.
-Therefore, the Project would not substantially damage scenic resources, including, but not limited to, trees, rock outcrops, and historic buildings within a state scenic highway. - c.
+The project is not located adjacent to or near any officially designated or potentially eligible scenic highways that are listed on the California Department of Transportation's (Caltrans) State Scenic Highway System.
+The closest section of highway eligible for state scenic highway designation is State Route (SR) 14 located in Kern County over 50 miles to the east (Caltrans 2021).
+Additionally, the project is located on vacant land and there are currently no trees, rock outcrops, and historic buildings located onsite, therefore, the project would not substantially damage scenic resources, including, but not limited to, trees, rock outcrops, and historic buildings within a state scenic highway. - c.
 Less-than-significant impact.
 Please refer to responses I.a, I.b, and I.d.
-As described, the Project site is compatible with existing urban land.
-Therefore, the Project would not substantially degrade the existing visual character or quality of the site and its surroundings.
+As described, the project site consists of and is substantially surrounded by vacant land.
+Therefore, the project would not substantially degrade the existing visual character or quality of the site and its surroundings. - d.

-d.
 Less-than-significant impact.
-This Project involves incremental urban growth within the City of Bakersfield's jurisdiction.
-This Project would be required to comply with City development standards, including Bakersfield Municipal Code Title 17 Zoning, Title 15 Buildings and Construction, and the California Code of Regulations Title 24 (Building Standards Code).
-Together, these local and state requirements oblige Project compliance with current lighting standards that minimize unwanted light or glare to spill over into neighboring properties.
-Therefore, the Project would not create a new source of substantial light or glare which would adversely affect day or nighttime views in the area.
+This project involves incremental urban growth within the City of Bakersfield's jurisdiction.
+This project would be required to comply with City development standards, including Bakersfield Municipal Code Title 17 Zoning, Title 15 Buildings and

+Construction, and the California Code of Regulations Title 24 (Building Standards Code).
+Together, these local and state requirements oblige project compliance with current lighting standards that minimize unwanted light or glare to spill over into neighboring properties.
+Therefore, the project would not create a new source of substantial light or glare which would adversely affect day or nighttime views in the area.